willlma/breathe/README.md

 A web extension to delay loading of certain distracting websites

+## Out of scope

+CSS changes to websites.
+Use Stylus instead.

 ## Installation

 Clone this repo, then follow instructions on how to load local extensions on [Chrome](https://developer.chrome.com/docs/extensions/mv2/getstarted/#manifest) and [Firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#installing)<sup>1</sup>.